 In this minor, students learn how to create original work and communicate with others through the fusion of images, text, sound, and video.
 Students analyze and incorporate into their productions contemporary design principles and current software applications.
 As part of this process, students are encouraged to focus on how multimedia technologies, which offer new tools for investigating and disseminating ideas, can enhance undergraduate research and writing.
 These skills, now important in most academic disciplines, are also increasingly valuable not only in the specialized information technology industries, but also in business, education, and politics.

 Eight credits of coursework must be unique to the minor and students must complete all coursework with a minimum GPA of 2.00.
-This minor is not available to students majoring in AVT with a concentration in digital arts.

 For policies governing all minors, see AP.5.3.4 Minors.